Things To Do Before Making Any Investment To Protect Yourself

 Please invest responsibly folks.
 Don't ever give your money to someone you don't know or invest in something you don't thoroughly understand.
 Be wary of folks who are saying you just can't lose.
 Please try and tame your desire for getting rich quickly.
 If you can avoid stepping on financial land mines, you will be able to reach financial independence more easily.

-As for me, I'm back to building up a large cash hoard.
-I see plenty of opportunities in the real estate market given prices are down and competition is low due to high mortgage rates.
+As for me, I see plenty of opportunities in the real estate market given prices are down and the Fed is now cutting rates.
 Therefore, I'm dollar-cost averaging into private real estate funds like Fundrise and looking for individual invest deals on CrowdStreet.
 I'm also buying a new San Francisco dream home.

 If you think about it, every investment except for hard assets like real estate or your 1952 Mickey Mantle rookie card are just digital numbers on the screen.
 Your screen might show a fortune one day and a big fat ZERO the next.
 It's the reason why I'm so much more comfortable investing in physical real estate than any other investment.

-I'm also diversifying into private growth companies through the Innovation Fund by Fundrise.
+I'm also diversifying into private growth companies through Fundrise Venture.
 Companies are staying private for longer, as a result, more gains are accruing to private company investors.
 Finding the next Google or Apple before going public can be a life-changing investment.

 • Artificial Intelligence & Machine Learning